jmenglund/predsim/README.rst

       -p FILE, --seqgen-path FILE
-                            path to a Seq-Gen executable (default: "seq-gen") --seeds-file FILE     path to file with seed numbers to pass to Seq-Gen --commands-file FILE  path to output file with used Seq-Gen commands
+                            path to a Seq-Gen executable (default: "seq-gen") --seeds-file FILE     path to file with seed numbers to pass to Seq-Gen --commands-file FILE  path to output file with commands used by Seq-Gen --trees-file FILE     path to output file with trees used by Seq-Gen

-* It is strongly recommended that you use the ``--commands-file`` option to check the commands run by Seq-Gen.
+* It is strongly recommended that you use the ``--commands-file`` and the ``--trees-file`` options to check the input given to Seq-Gen.

 * If you use a Python version prior to 3.4, you may need to specify the full path to your Seq-Gen executable with the ``-p`` option.